 The opposite of that playful quality is what I call frozen thinking.
 Frozen thinking is what you get when you no longer think of possibilities:

 ”My life would’ve been so much better without you.”

 Frozen thinking deals in absolutes, there are no possibilities in frozen thinking -- everything is preordained.
 Whenever someone begins a sentence with, You never... , or You always... you can be sure you’re in the presence of frozen thinking.
 In short, frozen thinking is the result of all our assumptions and beliefs about others and ourselves.

-Some of the most creative minds of all time have allowed themselves to drift into dreams states and extended meditations during which they have played with the irrational, the symbolic, the metaphorical, and the mysterious.
-Often they have returned with images that they translate into theories, compositions, and actions.
+Some of the most celebrated creative minds in history have allowed themselves to drift into dreams states and extended meditations during which they have played with the irrational, the symbolic, the metaphorical, and the mysterious.
+Often they have returned with images that they translate into scientific theories, musical compositions, and transformative actions.

 This is a scary journey into the unfamiliar for me, personally.
-There are times some discoveries are so strange (LOL!) that I want to cover them back up and run.
+There are times some discoveries are so strange that I want to cover them back up and run.
 Whether exploring the depths of the human soul or the depths of matter, artists, mystics, scientists, and ordinary folks like you and I, come face to face with chaos and disorder.
-Still, the opened mind thrives on difference and remains open to the contradictory.
+Still, the enlightened mind thrives on this chaos, sees the emerging patterns, respects difference, and remains open to the paradox of life.

 My name is Eddie and I'm in recovery from civilization...